Jamie Devitt: Barrow

 On 19 January 2021, Devitt signed an 18-month contract with Barrow.

 Return to Carlisle United

 On 31 January 2022, Devitt returned to Carlisle United on a short-term deal until the end of the season.
 Devitt was released by the club at the end of the season however would be invited back by the club for pre-season training.
 On 29 July 2022, Devitt signed a new one-year contract.

+On 30 May 2023, after Carlisle won promotion to the EFL League One, manager Paul Simpson said Devitt would be released when his contract expired.
+One key reason was the player's recurrent fitness problems, he said.

+Workington

+On 3 October 2023, Devitt signed for non-league club Workington.
+In February 2024, due to a season ending thigh injury, Devitt announced his retirement as a player to focus on his coaching career.

 International career

 In 2011 Devitt was capped by the Republic of Ireland U21 side.